dotnet/linker/docs/illink-options.md

 ### Passing data to custom steps

-For advanced custom steps which needs interaction with external values there is `--custom-data KEY=VALUE` option.
+For advanced custom steps which need interaction with external values there is a `--custom-data KEY=VALUE` option.
 Each key can have a simple value assigned which means if you need to store multiple values for the same key use custom separator for the values and pass them as one key-value pair.